 Nevertheless, as you’ll recall, plants are one of the reasons we came to Earth.
 Let’s not forget the other reasons:

 - Location: it’s right here.
 Look just below your feet.

 - Memorable: it’s shaped like the AT&T logo.

-- Spherical: which makes it convenient for those ’round-the-world trips and has a much more pleasing shape than from where we came.
+- Spherical: this makes it convenient for those ’round-the-world trips and has a much more pleasing shape than from where we came.
 Have you ever wondered why we called the previous generation “squares?”
 Coincidence?

 - Great restaurants: and great atmosphere, unlike, for example, the Moon, which has great restaurants but no atmosphere.

-- Oxygen-Nitrogen atmosphere: this is so crucial for those of us who breathe and better than methane in so many ways.
+- Oxygen-Nitrogen atmosphere: this is so crucial for those of us who breathe and is better than methane in so many ways.

 - Gravity: which is set at a convenient “one-g,” quite handy for keeping everything in its place.
 It’s why we say someone is “down to Earth.”